-It is worth noting that the Council does have balances and reserves available to help mitigate some of the financial risks and pressures outlined.
-However, it is expected the Council will need to review the 2020/21 budget and Medium-Term Financial Strategy over the coming weeks and months to ensure the Council remains financially resilient.
+At the time of writing, the Council had yet to finalise the outturn position for 2020/21 but it was anticipated that there would be a negative impact on the Council's revenue budget as a result of the pandemic.
+It is worth noting that the Council does have balances and reserves available to help mitigate the likely outturn position and some of the financial risks and pressures outlined.
+However, it is expected the Council will need to review the 2021/22 budget and Medium-Term Financial Strategy over the course of the financial year to ensure the Council remains financially resilient.

 Councils are required by law to have balanced budgets.
 If a way in which to finance expenditure cannot be identified then it is the statutory responsibility of the Section 151 officer to, as a last resort, issue a section 114 notice.
 This notice prohibitions all new expenditure, with the exception of safeguarding vulnerable people and statutory services.
-Due to the current financial challenges, as a result of the Covid-19 pandemic, CIPFA have proposed temporary modifications to the existing guidance around issuing section 114 notices, in order to create an opportunity, within existing statutory limits, to enable an exploration of what further options and/or financial assistance may be available.
+Due to the current financial challenges, as a result of the Covid-19 pandemic, CIPFA agreed with MHCLG to temporary modifications to the existing guidance around issuing section 114 notices, in order to create an opportunity, within existing statutory limits, to enable an exploration of what further options and/or financial assistance may be available.